Is it just old age? Watch for these 10 signs of Alzheimer’s

 An expert explains normal age-related changes, and those that could signal Alzheimer’s.

 Sometimes we joke that forgetfulness is part of growing old, but how do you tell if symptoms are normal aging or signs of Alzheimer’s?
 Alzheimer’s disease causes a slow decline in memory, thinking and reasoning skills.
-In Tennessee, 12 percent of seniors have Alzheimer’s disease.
+In Tennessee, an estimated 120,000 people age 65 and older have Alzheimer’s disease.

 Below, we share the Alzheimer’s Association’s 10 warning signs and symptoms of the brain disease.
 Angela Jefferson, Ph.D., director of the Vanderbilt Memory & Alzheimer’s Center, explains what’s normal and what’s more worrisome.